Boku wa Imōto ni Koi o Suru: Plot

 Yori transfers into Iku's high school, where they meet Yuugo Azusa, the daughter of one of their parents' friends, Dr. Yuugo Mori.
 She resembles Yori more than Iku, and when her father invites the Yuki family over to his house, Yori begins to suspect that Dr. Yuugo may have had an affair with his mother.
 Dr. Yuugo soon confesses that he has been in love with Yori's mother since college and believes that he is Yori's biological father.
 He secretly confirms his suspicions with a DNA test.
 When confronted, the twins' mother admits to knowing that Yori is Yuugo's son, having kept it a secret out of fear of ruining her family.
 Suspecting that Iku was adopted, and therefore not biologically related to him, Yori then reveals their relationship.
 Their mother insists that they are in fact siblings, and eventually reveals that they are in fact half-twins, the result of heteropaternal superfecundation.
-Iku is the daughter of her husband, while Yori the son of Yuugo Mori.
+Iku is the daughter of her husband, while Yori is the son of Yuugo Mori.

 To avoid being separated, Yori and Iku run away from home with Haruka's help.
 While in hiding, Yori finally chooses to end their relationship and reconcile with their parents.
 He ultimately leaves the family to go somewhere he can never be found, hoping that his and Iku's feelings will fade away.
 Iku falls into a deep depression and resolves to find him again, no matter how long it takes.
 Ten years later, Iku is a sales representative for a company owned by Haruka, from whom she has rejected several marriage proposals.
 During a trip to England, she encounters Yori once again; when they recognize each other, they embrace, and Yori asserts that he is still in love with Iku.